hydephp/DocsCI/_posts/internal-architecture-of-hydephp-part-1.md

 The page models are an integral of the static site building process.

-To learn more about how the page models are used, take a look at the **How Hyde knows what to do with your Markdown** post (launching day after tomorrow).
+To learn more about how the page models are used, take a look at the **[How Hyde knows what to do with your Markdown](internal-architecture-of-hydephp-part-3.html)** post.

 ## Contracts & Concerns